-Pat Monahan pink flower guitar string pendant is made from of Pat’s recycled/played string.
-Designed by 2x breast cancer survivor Elisa Guida, pendant is app.
+Pat Monahan pink flower guitar string pendant is made from of Pat’s used/played string.
+Designed by jeweler and 2x breast cancer survivor Elisa Guida.
+Pendant is app.
 2 1/4″ in length and contains a 5mm Pink Swarovski crystal along with a sterling silver flower charm that says: Dream, Hope, Laugh, Wish, Peace, Love.
 Comes with a 16, 18, 20, 22 or 24″ beaded stainless steel chain.
-Due to the popularity of the StringsforaCURE® jewelry, it takes approximately 6 – 8 weeks to complete.
-These are hand-made and may vary slightly.
-If you would like a different crystal color send an email to: email@example.com
+Due to the high demand of the StringsforaCURE® jewelry, orders take 6-8 weeks to complete.
+These are hand made and may vary slightly.

 Patrick Monahan was born and raised in Erie, Pennsylvania, the son of Jack Monahan, a clothing store owner and musician.
 He is the youngest

 of seven children in a family of Irish descent and became an uncle at five.
 He attended McDowell High School in Millcreek Township.